mart1n-xyz/ERC20Forkable/README.md

 - Post-fork distribution controls
 - Transfer freezing capability

-### ERC20Forkable

-Extends `ERC20Fork` to add factory functionality.
-This means you can:
-1. Deploy a new token that can be forked later
-2. Create a fork that itself can be forked again

-This creates a chain of forkable tokens, each maintaining its own state while preserving the ability to create new forks.

 ### ERC20ForkFactory

 A dedicated factory contract for deploying new tokens and forks.
 It provides:
-1. Creation of new `ERC20Forkable` tokens with initial supply (completely new token but forkable)
+1. Creation of new `ERC20Fork` tokens with initial supply (completely new token but forkable)
 2. Creation of forks from any existing ERC20 tokens with ERC20Votes extension
 3. Validation of parent tokens before forking
 4. Detailed event emission for tracking